jacob-swanson/personal-site/_posts/2019-05-15-change-docker-ip-range.md

 ---
 layout: post
 title: Make Docker use different IP ranges on Linux
+categories:
-categories: tech
+  - tech
+tags:
+  - linux
-tags: linux docker
+  - docker
 ---

 # {{page.title}}

-In this post, you’ll find out how to configure the IP ranges that Docker uses for its networks.
+In this post, you'll find out how to configure the IP ranges that Docker uses for its networks.

 TL;DR put this into `/etc/docker/daemon.json`.